 Please refer to greenplum command center documentation here for steps on how to install the same.

-Orphan process are postgres/greenplum process that exists on some segments and there is no information about its gang members (or child process as explained on question 3 above) on any other segments.
+Orphan processes are postgres/greenplum process that exists in some segments and there is no information about its gang members (or child process as explained in question 3 above) on any other segments.

-9. Will these orphan process cause performance issue ?
+9. Will these orphan processes cause a performance issue?

-Yes they can if the process are holding locks on a relation on that segments and subsequent queries are waiting for this lock to be released.
+Yes, they can if the process is holding locks on a relation on that segments and subsequent queries are waiting for this lock to be released.

-10. Is there a way to detect if orphan process is running on my database ?
+10. Is there a way to detect if the orphan process is running on my database?

 Refer to the guide for some command to detect the orphan process.

-11. What are the "Out of Memory / VM Protect Limit" errors ?
+11. What is the "Out of Memory / VM Protect Limit" errors?